 The Course was designed for the following categories of recipients: professionals (such as: public officers, lawyers, consultants, legal operators, social workers, guardians); academics, Ph.D. students and students with a general knowledge of the matter and intending to upgrade their knowledge and competences.

-To know more about this Course, here you can find the Agenda, the training materials and the bibligraphy of the course.
-Seee also the website of the Scuola Superiore Sant'Anna, Advanced Education courses.
+To know more about this Course, here you can find the Agenda, the training materials and the bibliography of the course.